ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

+1.9 2017-12-27 Merged changes from cbz:
+               * Upgraded getID3
+               * Added support for M4A files
 1.8 2016-07-04 Merged changes from Jeff Bearer:
                * Added support for PNG podcast cover art
                * create tempdir if it does not already exist